bastibe/PySoundCard/README.rst

 Performance
 ~~~~~~~~~~~

-PyAudio-CFFI uses the CFFI library internally.
-Performance is a big
+PySoundIO uses the CFFI library internally.
+Performance is a big goal
-goal for the project.
-On a reasonably recent Apple computer, block
+for the project.
+On a reasonably recent Apple computer, block sizes of
-sizes of two or four samples should be no problem at a sampling rate
+two or four samples should be no problem at a sampling rate of 44100
-of 44100 or 48000 Hz.
+or 48000 Hz.

 However, performance is strongly influenced by the API in use.
 Also,
 some combinations of audio devices can be problematic even if they are